 Aka ‘alt elbow strumming’.
 A technique where you use a part of your elbow to strum freeing your tapping hand.
 Can be used on sections which require high speed tapping and strumming, and making some transitions easier.
 See a tutorial here (uploaded by Ghostforce).

 Technical FC (or “Tech FC”)

 The act of very quickly transitioning between tapping and strumming sections.
-Necessary to FC some charts where elbow strumming isn’t enough!
+Necessary to FC sequences where a quick elbow strum isn’t enough!